jennifer-culbertson/oels2025/notes_revealed_after_class/oels_practical_wk8_notes.md

 ### Run the basic `conferedate_priming.html` experiment and look at the CSV and audio data files it creates.
 Check you can access the audio, and that you can see how the audio and the trial list link up.

-You should find a data file called something like cp_a3fjy6ahr3.csv (where a3fjy6ahr3 is the random ID - yours will be different!), plus a bunch of audio files in the `audio` folder called a3fjy6ahr3_10.wav, a3fjy6ahr3_15.wav etc, one per recording you made when running through the experiment.
-The numbers in the recording names (10, 15, etc) correspond to the information in the trial_index column in the CSV data file.
+You should find a data file called something like cp_a3fjy6ahr3.csv (where a3fjy6ahr3 is the random ID - yours will be different!).
+Within this data, you will see long strings corresponding to the audio recordings.
+If you open the CSV files using excel, they may act weird -- the long strings might be displayed broken over two lines.
+But if you open the CSV using VS Code (or whatever other software you use that can open such files raw), then you will see the strings properly.
+You can copy the string, and paste it into a free conversion website like (this one)[https://base64.guru/converter/decode/audio].
+If you do that, you should hear the audio!

 ### Run it again and see where the data from the second run is stored - you may need to refresh your cyberduck window with the refresh button.

-Every time you run it you are assigned a different random ID, so you get a separate data file and a separate set of recordings.
+Every time you run it you are assigned a different random ID, so you get a separate data file.

 ### The short trial list I built in `conferedate_priming.js` is for an overspecific confederate.
 How would you modify that trial list to simulate a minimally-specific confederate?